CraigeryTheKid/magenta/src/pages/posts/post-03.md

 ```sh
 sudo chmod +x /usr/local/bin/bondate
 ```
-4. and now entering 'bondate' in any terminal runs all the updates!
+4. and now entering 'bondate' in any terminal runs all the updates and cleaners!
-    - also runs 'cleaners' that remove obsolete files
-    - also updates flatpak
-    - 'need restart' tells you if you should reboot - this is installed later in guide!
-    - comments to remind me to occasionally update other 3rd party apps

 <br>